xochescam/xochescam/README.md

 ### Hi 👋🏼

-I’m Xoch a Mexican girl who is passionate about designing and coding tools.
+I’m Xoch a girl who is passionate about designing and coding tools.
 <br>
 <br>